CE5RIC/CE5RIC/README.md

 Currently enlisted in the Becode training and on my way to become a Full Stack Web Developer.
 I really enjoy learning languages and frameworks like React and Vue.

-*Skills: PHP / REACT / VUE / JS / HTML / CSS*
+*Skills: PHP / REACT / JS / HTML / CSS*